 On Your Own

 I'm always surprised to hear stories like this, because one of the first rules of job searching is to do it on your own.
-When my 14 year old daughter interviewed for her first job, the interviewer asked if she wanted me to come in the room with her.
+When my daughter interviewed for her first job, the interviewer asked if she wanted me to come in the room with her.
 She chose to go in by herself.
 That was a really good decision.

 On another bright note, I receive emails regularly from parents asking me what information they can give to their child to help them with a job search.

 As a parent, you can play a helpful role in assisting your child search for jobs.
 However, even though it's well intentioned to try to help, sometimes your efforts can have a negative effect.

 Here's how to help your child, regardless of age, job search:

 Suggest that your child visit their school's Guidance Office or College Career Office early to investigate career options, pursue job and internship opportunities, and to get career planning assistance.

 Network.
 Talk to your friends, your colleagues, and your relatives about your child's job search.
 It works - my first job was at the local grocery store, where my mom was a frequent customer.
 My stepson was hired by a family friend after meeting him at a birthday party.